Blueberry Peach Oatmeal

 Ingredients measured out to make blueberry peach oatmeal: blueberries, water, peaches, oats, almond butter, cinnamon, vanilla and flaxseed.

-• old fashioned rolled oats – I typically use gluten-free old fashioned rolled oats
+• old fashioned rolled oats – I typically use gluten-free old fashioned rolled oats.
+Oats are naturally gluten-free, but if you have a gluten intolerance make sure to grab certified gluten-free oats because they can often be cross contaminated.

 • water – I used water for this recipe, but you could totally use any milk of choice.
-Almond milk would be great!
+Whenever I use milk for oatmeal I go with unsweetened almond milk, but your favorite milk will work.

 • fresh blueberries – you can use frozen blueberries, but fresh is best.
 If using frozen, just thaw the fruit and follow the recipe as normal.